 The official name of Dragon’s Cave is, in fact, Ammoudi.

 The cove is located about 20 minutes east of Ierapetra and it’s not easy to access (I strongly recommend wearing closed shoes instead of flip-flops to hike down to the beach).

 The bay is closed and therefore protected from the winds.
 It’s a very quiet place, usually deserted, with gorgeous clean, and shallow waters.

 The beach is not only in a very secluded position but lacks any kind of organization, so bring all you need to spend the day.

 Latitude: N 35.037159 | Longitude: E 25.972291

-The beaches of Makrigialos are quite shallow and clam, the water is very clean and they’re mostly sandy shores.
+The beaches of Makrigialos are quite shallow and calm, the water is immaculate, and most of the shores are made of fine sand.

 In Makrigialos, there is a small harbor from where it’s possible to board boats for Chrissi Island and Koufonisi Island too.